-Although I’m much more of a non-fiction reader than a lover of fiction, I’ve been captivated recently by Barry Eisler’s series of John Rain thrillers (the first one is Rain Fall) about a Japanese-American assassin who specializes in making the deaths of his victims appear to be from natural causes.
+Although I’m much more of a non-fiction reader than a lover of fiction, I’ve been captivated recently by Barry Eisler’s series of John Rain thrillers (the first one is A Clean Kill in Tokyo (formerly Rain Fall)) about a Japanese-American assassin who specializes in making the deaths of his victims appear to be from natural causes.

 Eisler has a varied background, including stints in the CIA and as a student of the martial arts; both experiences feed into his character development of Rain.

 The earlier novels are set in Tokyo, with later ones in Hong Kong, Macau, Rio and a host of other wonderful cities that I’ve either visited myself or always wanted to see.